fedorzima/skype-export-parser/README.md

-# Skype Parser Export
+# Skype Export Reader

-A simple web-based tool for viewing and analyzing exported Skype chat data.
+A web-based viewer for exported Skype chat history (messages.json).
+Easily browse, search, and analyze your Skype conversations and attachments in your browser.

 ## Features
 - Parses and displays Skype chat history from exported `messages.json` files